 Have you ever considered vegetable farming as an option for building a business?
 The term ‘Farmer’ used to be heavily associated with poverty and illiteracy.
 But that was then, not now anymore when farmers are becoming the richest people (I heard that one of the richest men in China is a farmer) and living the best of life probably.
 Now, if you are into farming and you’ve been looking for the best vegetables to grow and get some good profit, your search should be over by the end of this post.

 List of Most Profitable Vegetables to Grow in Kenya.

-Lettuce is one of the popular vegetable in our country and around the world due to its high nutritional value.
+Lettuce is one of the popular vegetables in our country and around the world due to its high nutritional value.
 It is considered superior because it is high in vitamin C and dietary fibre.
 One head of Lettuce broccoli goes at Sh70 to Sh100.
-On a good month you can make Sh100,000 to Sh150,000 profit from Lettuce farming.
+On a good month, you can make Sh100,000 to Sh150,000 profit from Lettuce farming.

 3. Cilantro ( Dania )

 Dania is very easy to grow and it’s in great demand at the moment in Kenya.
 It contains protein, vitamins, minerals and carbohydrates.
 It helps reduce coughs, skin disorders, diarrhoea, cholesterol and high blood pressure.
 Imagine if you buy Ksh 1000 Dania seeds can give a total revenue of KSh 30,000 to 45,000 within 45 days.

 Sukuma wiki is profitable because one harvests for up to five months every week as long as you control pests and apply manure.
 The crop is easy to grow and manage.
 You can get between Sh20,000 and Sh36,000 from the about nine sacks.